alhassy/emacs.d/README.md

     (setq initial-major-mode 'org-mode)

-<a id="org56df0b7"></a>
+<a id="org3c92a36"></a>

 ## Spaceline: A sleek mode line

-I may not use spacemacs, since I do not like evil-mode and find spacemacs to “hide things” from me &#x2013;whereas Emacs “”encourages” me to learn more&#x2013;, however it is a configuration and I enjoy reading Emacs configs in order to improve my own setup.
+I may not use the spacemacs [starter kit](https://www.emacswiki.org/emacs/StarterKits), since I do not like evil-mode and find spacemacs to “hide things” from me &#x2013;whereas Emacs “”encourages” me to learn more&#x2013;, however it is a configuration and I enjoy reading Emacs configs in order to improve my own setup.
 From Spacemacs I've adopted Helm for list completion,